GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/js-libraries/index.md

 ## This is a diagnostic audit

-This audit simply lists all front-end JavaScript libraries.
+This audit simply lists all the front-end JavaScript libraries your page uses.

 Lighthouse also reports
 [front-end JavaScript libraries with known security risks](/no-vulnerable-libraries).
-Watch closely for these vulnerabities.
+Make sure to update any insecure libraries.

 ## Resources